|Home | Undergraduate | Graduate | People | Courses | Research | Outreach | Resources | News and Events|

 The Department of Education offers a Minor in Education.
 Five courses are required.
 There are two possible concentrations: Educational Studies OR Teaching and Learning.

-Sabina Vaught is the Director for the Educational Studies minor, and David Hammer is the Director for the Teaching and Learning minor.
-In addition to Sabina and David, Linda Beardsley, Steve Cohen, Brian Gravel, Bárbara M. Brizuela, Ryan Redmond, and Laura Rogers are also available as Minor in Education advisors.
+Steve Cohen is the Director for Undergraduate Education minor.
+In addition to Steve, David Hammer, Linda Beardsley, Steve Cohen, Brian Gravel, Bárbara M. Brizuela, Ryan Redmond, and Laura Rogers are also available as Minor in Education advisors.

 Courses for Educational Studies Concentration